What to feed a rabbit downloadable sheet

 Keep in mind that all rabbits are different, just like humans.
 This is just general guidance to help you bond with your bunny.

-It’s important to briefly note that most rabbits dislike being picked up and held.
+It’s important to note that most rabbits dislike being picked up and held.
 It can make them feel trapped and frightened, so it’s best to avoid this aside from grooming or medical purposes.
-Mary Cotter, vice president of House Rabbit Society, states that if you do need to pick your rabbit up you should: “support their front half, under their rib cage, with one hand and their rear end with the other, holding them close to your body like a football.”
+Mary Cotter, vice president of the House Rabbit Society, states that if you do need to pick your rabbit up, you should: “support their front half, under their rib cage, with one hand and their rear end with the other, holding them close to your body like a football.”

 How to Tell if Your Rabbit Enjoys Being Pet

 So, how do you tell if your rabbit is enjoying being stroked?
-Well, there are plenty of signs you can look for including:
+Well, there are plenty of signs you can look for, including:

-• Lying down and relaxing: If your rabbit lies down and rests their head on the floor, or flops into their side while you’re petting them, it shows they’re enjoying the interaction and that they trust you.
+• Lying down and relaxing: If your rabbit lies down and rests their head on the floor or flops into their side while you’re petting them, it shows they’re enjoying the interaction and that they trust you.

 Getting Your Rabbit Used to Contact